Zentik-notifier/docs/docs/notifications.md

 If you are a self hoster and you want to have access to iOS/FCM notifications without struggling with the hassle of the configuration, you will be able to "passthrough" the notifications to the zentik servers, which will act as a simple bridge, nothing will be stored (messages will be anyways encrypted).
 To do so ask for a passthrough token.

+PWA notifications will work out of the box even on self hosted servers

 ## Quick Start: Create and Send a Message
 This concise guide covers only the essentials: (1) authenticate, (2) create a bucket and an access token, (3) create and send your first message.
 For advanced options see the API Reference.